Loneliness: A feeling of discomfort and sadness because you don’t have the company you want around you.

 I understand why people avoid this feeling, it’s not pleasant at all, but what about when you don’t have a choice and there’s no one to spend time with?

 When back home in London, my diary was busy for weeks on end.
-I literally had to schedule ‘alone time’ in my diary so that come Sunday night I was not wondering why it was the end of the week and I felt like I hadn’t had a chance to breathe.
-Before I knew it, ‘alone time’ became ‘wind down and chill out at home’ time, rather than actually doing an activity on my own, whether it be going for dinner, writing or just going for a walk.
+I literally had to schedule ‘alone time’ in my diary so that come Sunday night I was not wondering why the weekend was over and I felt like I hadn’t had a chance to breathe.
 There was never really any time to just enjoy my own company and I didn’t make the time either.
 If something else came up, which it usually did, I would cancel my ‘alone time’ to go out with friends.
 I also found it difficult because people, including myself, wouldn’t see ‘alone time’ as a big enough commitment not to cancel.

-Loneliness was the one thing I feared before moving abroad.
-I had mentally prepared myself for it as I was aware that with being in a new city, having a new job and making new friends, there was a possibility that loneliness could hit me hard.
+Loneliness was the one thing I feared about moving abroad.
+I was aware that with being in a new city, having a new job and having to make new friends, there was a possibility that loneliness would hit me hard.

 Surprisingly enough, I was quite busy when I first relocated.
-I had heaps of admin to do, needed to buy everything that wouldn’t fit into my two suitcases and was socialising a lot.
-Once summer was over and things quietened down, I realised that I often didn’t have any plans.
-Me!?
-No plans!?
-Even I was surprised.
-But I was no longer surrounded by 25 years of friendships and due to living in a small city rather than a big city, it wasn’t taking me up to an hour to get from place to place.
+I had heaps of admin to do and needed to buy everything that wouldn’t fit into the two suitcases that I packed my life in to move abroad.
+I was very active in expat groups and was even socialising quite a lot.
+However, once summer was over and things quietened down, I realised that I often didn’t have any plans.
+This contrast in lifestyle left me feeling lonely, something I’d not really experienced before.

 I went on a lot of walks; I found new parks and got to know the city.
 Sitting indoors all day wasn’t going to make my life any more exciting and although it was cold, it was refreshing.
 I spoke to friends back home a lot (thank you Whats’app and Facetime), and I wrote.
 Reflecting and planning helps me to focus on the positive.

-Until one day, I stopped.
-I suddenly stopped because I realised that I was no longer doing these things on my own to avoid loneliness and distract my mind, I was actually enjoying spending quality time in my own company.
+I kept myself busy with the above, until one day it hit me that I was no longer doing these things on my own to distract myself from loneliness, I was actually enjoying spending quality time in my own company.

 There’s a difference between being alone and being lonely.
-I mentioned this when I posted about travelling solo, but I think it can take a while to learn, especially if you are super extrovert, as am I, or perhaps a bit insecure.
-But believe me, starting to enjoy your own company as much as you enjoy spending time with friends is a good feeling.
+I mentioned this when I posted about travelling solo, but I think it can take a while to learn, especially if you are an extrovert like me, or perhaps a bit insecure.
+But believe me, learning how to enjoy your own company as much as you enjoy spending time with others is a good feeling.
 It’s different, but it’s good different.